Nickelodeon Universe: Additional attractions

-Additional locations
+Never developed

-Upcoming Chongqing, China location
+Cancelled Chongqing, China location

-A third Nickelodeon Universe theme park is potentially still under construction for the Mall of China in Chongqing, China.
-Concept artwork that was released during the theme park's announcement on July 26, 2018 showcases rides that are at the American Dream location, as well as several new attractions.
-Construction was briefly paused in March 2020 due to the COVID-19 pandemic.
-While the theme park was originally slated for a December 2020 opening, its construction status and a new opening timeframe are unknown.
+On July 26, 2018, a Nickelodeon Universe theme park was announced for the Mall of China in Chongqing, China, accompanied by concept art featuring new attractions alongside rides similar to those at the American Dream location.
+Construction was briefly paused in March 2020 due to the COVID-19 pandemic, delaying the planned December 2020 opening.
+In 2025, it was revealed that the theme park will be named either "Hi Space" or "Moku Sphere," confirming the cancellation of its Nickelodeon Universe theming.

 Cancelled New Orleans location

 On August 18, 2009, Nickelodeon and Southern Star Amusement announced that a Nickelodeon Universe location would be built in New Orleans, Louisiana to replace the former Six Flags New Orleans that was destroyed by Hurricane Katrina in 2005 and would open by around the end of 2010.
 It was set to be the first outdoor Nickelodeon Universe theme park, but on November 9, 2009, Nickelodeon announced that it had ended the licensing agreement with Southern Star Amusements.